-Church of the Holy Sepulchre - Processions of the Copts - The Syrian Maronites and the Greeks - Riotous Behaviour of the Pilgrims - Their immense numbers - The Chant of the Latin Monks- Ibrahim Pasha - The Exhibition of the Sacred Fire - Excitement of the Pilgrims - The Patriarch obtains the Sacred Fire from the Holy Sepulchre - Contest for the Holy Light - Immense sum paid for the privilege of receiving it first - Fatal Effects of the Heat and Smoke - Departure of Ibrahim Pasha - Horrible Catastrophe - Dreadful Loss of Life among the Pilgrims in their endeavours to leave the Church - Battle with the Soldiers - Our Narrow Escape - Shocking Scene in the Court of the Church - Humane Conduct of Ibrahim Pasha - Superstition of the Pilgrims regarding Shrouds - Scallop Shells and Palm Branches - The Dead Muleteer - Moonlight View of the Dead Bodies - The Curse on Jerusalem - Departure from the Holy City.
+Church of the Holy Sepulchre-Procession of the Copts-The Syrian Maronites and the Greeks-Riotous Behaviour of the Pilgrims-Their immense numbers-The Chant of the Latin Monks-Ibrahim Pasha-The Exhibition of the Sacred Fire-Excitement of the Pilgrims-The Patriarch obtains the Sacred Fire from the Holy Sepulchre-Contest for the Holy Light-Immense Sum paid for the Privilege of receiving it first-Fatal Effects of the Heat and Smoke-Departure of Ibrahim Pasha-Horrible Catastrophe-Dreadful Loss of Life among the Pilgrims in their endeavours to leave the Church-Battle with the Soldiers-Our Narrow Escape-Shocking Scene in the Court of the Church-Humane Conduct of Ibrahim Pasha-Superstition of the Pilgrims regarding Shrouds-Scallop Shells and Palm Branches-The Dead Muleteer-Moonlight View of the Dead Bodies-The Curse on Jerusalem-Sketch of the Life of Ibrahim Pasha-Departure from the Holy City.

-Ir was on Friday, the 3rd of May, that my companions and myself went, about five o'clock in the evening, to the church of the Holy Sepulchre, where we had places assigned us in the gallery of the Latin monks, as well as a good bed-room in their convent.
+It was on Friday, the 3d of May (good Friday, according to the calendar of the Greeks), that my companions and myself went, about five o'clock in the evening, to the church of the Holy Sepulchre, where we had places assigned us in the Gallery of the Latin monks, as well as a good bed-room in their convent.
 The church was very full, and the numbers kept increasing every moment.
 We first saw a small procession of the Copts go round the sepulchre, and after them one of the Syrian Maronites.
 I then went to bed, and at midnight was awakened to see the procession of the Greeks, which was rather grand.
-By the rules of their Church they are not permitted to carry any images, and therefore to make up for this they bore aloft a piece of brocade, upon which was embroidered a representation of the body of our Saviour.
-This was placed in the tomb, and, after some short time, brought out again and carried into the chapel of the Greeks, when the ceremonies of the night ended; for there was no procession of the Armenians, as the Armenian Patriarch had made an address to his congregation, and had, it was said, explained the falsity of the miracle of the holy fire; to the excessive astonishment of his hearers, who for centuries have considered an unshakable belief in this yearly wonder as one of the leading articles of their faith.
+By the rules of their church they are not permitted to carry any images, and therefore to make up for this they bore aloft a piece of brocade, upon which was embroidered a representation of the body of our Saviour.
+This was placed in the tomb, and, after some short time, brought out again and carried into the chapel of the Greeks, when the ceremonies of the night ended; for there was no procession of the Armenians, as the Armenian Patriarch had made an address to his congregation, and had, it was said, explained the falsity of the miracle of the holy fire, to the excessive astonishment of his hearers, who for centuries have considered an unshakable belief in this yearly wonder as one of the leading articles of their faith.
 After the Greek procession I went quietly to bed again, and slept soundly till next morning.

-The behaviour of the pilgrims was riotous in the extreme; the crowd was so great that many persons actually crawled over the heads of others, and some made pyramids of men by standing on each others' shoulders, as I have seen them do at Astley's.
+The behaviour of the pilgrims was riotous in the extreme; the crowd was so great that many persons actually crawled over the heads of others, and some made pyramids of men by standing on each other's shoulders, as I have seen them do at Astley's.
 At one time, before the church was so full, they made a race-course round the sepulchre; and some, almost in a state of nudity, danced about with frantic gestures, yelling and screaming as if they were possessed.